 I was the overprotective parent that annoyed others.
 I wouldn’t go to playdates at homes that had a swimming pool.
 The only way I would get a swimming pool was if it had a weight baring pool cover.
 We kept the key to it locked in a safe.
 We also had a pressure sensitive pool pump installed to make sure no child became suctioned to a pool drain.
 I wouldn’t even take my two sons swimming on my own.
 There always had to be another adult by my side, one set of eyes for each boy.

-I enrolled my boys in swim lessons at Love to Swim School, owned by Mary Reilly-Magee and Don Magee, in hopes of giving them lifesaving skills.
+I enrolled my boys in swim lessons at Love to Swim School, owned by Mary Reilly-Magee, in hopes of giving them lifesaving skills.
 I never would have believed this would lead to my youngest son’s death.

 Swim Schools are an unregulated, for-profit industry.